lnastri25/lnastri25/README.md

 <h4 align="left"> Computer programmer specialized in data analysis.
 Proficiency in using Python and its libraries, including RE, Os, Sys, Glob, Numpy, Matplotlib, Pandas, Seaborn, and Scikit-learn.
 With expertise in these libraries, particularly the last ones, I have the capability to analyze databases comprehensively and based on that, I can develop machine learning models, including linear regressions (simple or multiple), logistic regressions, or decision trees, among some things.</h4>

 <h4 align="left"> Solid base in Microsoft Excel and the ETL (Extract, Transform, Load) process, highlighting their significance.
-Extensive expertise in using Power BI, where I can create effective dashboards and efficiently manage and transform databases using Power Query and relate them with Power Pivot.</h4>
+Extensive expertise in using Power BI, where I can create effective dashboards and efficiently manage and transform databases using Power Query and relate them with Power Pivot. <h6> hello</h6>  </h4>

 <h4 align="left"> Completed Web3 related online courses in developing decentralized applications (dApps) and smart contracts.
 When it comes to dApp development, I use JavaScript, React, and Next.js, while for smart contracts, I rely on Solidity and Hardhat.</h4>